 Check out the interview with Snake Venom exclusively on Skilly Magazine Online.

 Skilly: Where did this all start?
 Tell us about your journey in the entertainment business.

-Master Malice: When I first ever started making music I was the age of 9.
+Snake Venom: When I first ever started making music I was the age of 9.
 It started off as poetry about my life and everything that has happened to me.
 I grew up abused and never claimed by anyone besides my mom, sisters, and now step dad.
 The main reason I started rapping was because it’s life and when I first listened to Eminem and Tupac I started writing my own raps.

 What would be your biggest piece of advice for the young kids out there trying to do what you do?